Show Filters

 Differences Between HR and F&A Business Cases

-The HR business cases show a higher median IRR and shorter payback period, while the F&A cases show a slightly higher median percentage of FTEs reduced and a higher median percentage of labor costs saved.
+The HR business cases show a higher median shared services ROI and shorter payback period, while F&A cases show a slightly higher median percent of FTE reduced and a higher median percent of labor costs saved.

 Tips for Successful Business Cases